-The fund management team at Hargreave Hale has been managing AIM VCTs since 2004.
-To date, these VCTs have rewarded investors with strong performance and an attractive tax-free dividend stream, in addition to the income tax relief available at the point of investment.
+The fund management team at Hargreave Hale has been managing the AIM VCT since 2004.
+To date, the VCT has rewarded investors with strong performance and an attractive tax-free dividend stream, in addition to the income tax relief available at the point of investment.

 The board has four experienced non-executive directors, including three that are independent of Hargreave Hale.
 Their duties include:

 - overseeing delivery of the investment strategy